"ADOLESCENT IDIOPATHIC SCOLIOSIS

 “Idiopathic scoliosis can develop at anytime during childhood and adolescence.”
 Predominantly though, it manifests itself during 3 growth spurts: 6-24 months, 5 to 8 years, and 11 to 14 years of age, when at the time puberty, there is a significant rapid growth spurt.
 Rapid curvature progression occurs at the beginning of puberty.

-Orthopaedic specialists who treat adolescent idiopathic scoliosis use several indicators "that correlate with skeletal maturity to assist in treatment decisions including chronologic age, skeletal age, menarchal stage..."
+Orthopaedic specialists who treat adolescent idiopathic scoliosis use several indicators that correlate with skeletal maturity to assist in treatment decisions including chronologic age, skeletal age, menarchal stage..."
 The Risser stage classification is "perhaps the most widely used indicator for skeletal maturity.”
-Patients with curvatures of 45° and above are considered at risk of spinal fusion surgery.

-- Observation, clinical evaluation with or without x-rays – 3, 6, 12, and up to 36 months
+- Observation, clinical evaluation with or without x-rays – 3, 6, 12 months or more

 - Rigid Bracing - full-time; night-time; part-time; or specific soft bracing

-Click Here for Major Adolescent Idiopathic scoliosis curvature types - Thoracic and Lumbar.
+Click here for information on Major Thoracic and Lumbar Adolescent Idiopathic scoliosis curvature types.